 August 22: What Supervisors Should Know About Official Time

 The Labor-Management Statute holds labor and management equally accountable to the taxpayer with a shared responsibility to ensure that official time is authorized and used appropriately.
-In this 60-minute class, Ann Boehm will share everything that supervisors need to know to uphold that responsibility without overstepping their role.
+In this 60-minute class, Joseph Schimansky will share everything that supervisors need to know to uphold that responsibility without overstepping their role.
 Attendees will learn who is entitled to official time — and who isn’t, along with the latest relevant case law and guidance.

 Early Bird Tuition: